demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 ### Use Cases
-This command is used in order to upload integration files to a remote Demisto instance.
-This is useful especially when developing a new integration, so that while working on the code you can upload it directly from the CLI and optimize the development process flow.
+This command is used in order to upload content entities to a remote Demisto instance.
+Supported content entities:
+- Integrations
+- Playbooks
+- Scripts
+- Widgets
+- Dashboards
+- Incident Types
+- Incident Fields
+- Layouts
+- Classifiers

 ### Arguments
-* **-i INTEGRATION_PATH, --inpath INTEGRATION_PATH**
+* **-i <PATH_IN_CONTENT>, --<PATH_IN_CONTENT>**

+    Where PATH_IN_CONTENT is one of the following:
+    1. Pack
+    2. Directory inside a pack for example: Playbooks
-    The path of an integration file or a package directory to upload
+    3. Directory containing an integration or a script data for example: HelloWorld
+    4. Valid file that can be imported to Cortex XSOAR manually For example a playbook: HelloWorld.yml

-* **-k, --insecure**
+* **--insecure**

     Skip certificate validation